Klingefjord/awesome-dl-study-group/README.md

 ## Study group invite

-For an invite to the study group discord, write to [Oliver Klingefjord on Twitter]("https://twitter.com/klingfjord") or use the following link: https://discord.gg/4KY7M3N
+For an invite to the study group discord, use the following link: https://discord.gg/4KY7M3N or write to [@Klingfjord on Twitter](https://twitter.com/klingfjord)

 ## Why use it?